labex-labs/open-source-labs/python/python-mastery/lab-ex9-4-circular-and-dynamic-module-imports/en/step1.md

     return formatter_cls()
 ```

-The imports in the middle of the file are required because the `create_formatter()` function needs them to find the appropriate classes.
-Really, the whole thing is a mess.
+Notice the placement of import statements in the middle of the file.
+This is problematic because:

+1. It makes the code harder to read and maintain
+2. It can lead to circular import issues
+3. It breaks the Python convention of placing all imports at the top of a file

+In the following steps, we'll explore these issues and learn how to resolve them.